Decision tree learning: Estimate of Positive Correctness

 In this example, Feature A had an estimate of 6 and a TPR of approximately 0.73 while Feature B had an estimate of 4 and a TPR of 0.75.
 This shows that although the positive estimate for some feature may be higher, the more accurate TPR value for that feature may be lower when compared to other features that have a lower positive estimate.
 Depending on the situation and knowledge of the data and decision trees, one may opt to use the positive estimate for a quick and easy solution to their problem.
 On the other hand, a more experienced user would most likely prefer to use the TPR value to rank the features because it takes into account the proportions of the data and all the samples that should have been classified as positive.

 Gini impurity

-Gini impurity, Gini's diversity index, or Gini-Simpson Index in biodiversity research, is named after Italian mathematician Corrado Gini and used by the CART (classification and regression tree) algorithm for classification trees.
-Gini impurity measures how often a randomly chosen element of a set would be incorrectly labeled if it were labeled randomly and independently according to the distribution of labels in the set.
+Gini impurity, Gini's diversity index, or Gini-Simpson Index in biodiversity research, is used by the CART (classification and regression tree) algorithm for classification trees.
+Gini impurity is the probability that a randomly chosen element of a set would be mislabeled if it were labeled randomly and independently according to the distribution of labels in the set.
 It reaches its minimum (zero) when all cases in the node fall into a single target category.

 For a set of items with $J$ classes and relative frequencies $p_i$, $i \in \{1, 2, ...,J\}$, the probability of choosing an item with label $i$ is $p_i$, and the probability of miscategorizing that item is $\sum_{k \ne i} p_k = 1-p_i$.
 The Gini impurity is computed by summing pairwise products of these probabilities for each class label: